pogrebitskiy/CNN-Adversarial-Attacks/README.md

 Your final project report will be a static HTML website that shares your insights.
-As you develop your methods, results, and narrative, add content as needed here.
+As you develop your methods, results, and narrative, add content as needed here